Skip to content

 L2 state root

-An L2 state root is a concise cryptographic digest of the L2 state.
+An L2 state root is a cryptographic hash value of the L2 state.
 In case you want to read more about state roots, please check out this article.

-The trusted aggregator should run a zkEVM node in aggregator mode and must control a specific Ethereum account enforced in a consensus contract.
+The trusted aggregator runs a zkEVM node in aggregator mode and controls an Ethereum account regulated by a consensus contract.

 Consensus contract